Black Currant Juice Uses & Why You Should Drink It

 The ban was based on incomplete scientific knowledge of the disease.
 At the behest of New York State farmers in this century, scientists from Cornell University revisited the white pine disease issue and concluded that currants didn’t pose the threat to white pines that was once believed.

-Finally, it was shown that white pine blister rust did not jump from white pine to white pine, but from white pine to black currant bush to white pine.
+Finally, it was shown that black currants were the victim, not the perpetrator; that white pine blister rust jumped from white pine to black currant bush and back to white pine.